 Other services that may help you if you are applying for a college place are:

-This offer is accurate now, but services are regularly reviewed and could change.
+This offer is accurate at the time of writing.
+Services are regularly reviewed but this may change.
 All information will be updated as soon as possible to reflect any new service offer.

 An invite for feedback